Adapt or die.AI made it that simple.

 Read essay

-Business First.
+Build First.
 Everything Else Second.

 Own Everything.
-Exit Nothing.
+Sell Nothing.

 Only Charge for What AI Can't Do.